Monkey

 Name shared by the US ambassador to the UK, 1938–40 (he resigned after being perceived as defeatist during the Battle of Britain) and his eldest son, who was killed in action in August 1944 when the bomb on his plane exploded prematurely, over Suffolk; they were respectively the father and brother of a future US president Click to show or hide the answer

-US General: took the Japanese surrender on USS Missouri, 2 September 1945 Click to show or hide the answer
+US five–star general, Field Marshal of the Philippine Army, prominent in the Pacific theatre: took the Japanese surrender on board USS Missouri, 2 September 1945 Click to show or hide the answer

 Leader of Finland's army throughout the war – created Marshal of Finland 1942 Click to show or hide the answer